-Because HECS is a user pays system replacing one in which access to higher education was merit based without tuition fees, the harmony and security values are likely to be associated not only with tax morale, but also opposition to HECS.
+Because HECS is a user pays system replacing one in which access to higher education was merit based and free to students, the harmony and security values are likely to be associated not only with tax morale, but also opposition to HECS.
 Those with a strong allegiance to harmony values would be expected to oppose HECS because it undermines the principle of equality of opportunity for all.
 Those strongly supporting security values are likely to be more comfortable with a user pays system and support HECS.
 Whether it is welfare or higher education, those who are security oriented have doubts about the desirability of making goods and services freely available without requiring the input of initiative or effort.
-It is of particular interest that while the security value orientation is predicted to boost support for HECS policy as well as the tax system, the harmony value orientation is predicted to be at odds with HECS policy, but to boost tax system support.
+It is of particular interest that while the security value orientation is predicted to be at odds with HECS policy, but to boost tax system support.
 How this cognitive dissonance is resolved is a question addressed in this research.